amballa/Unit-2-Project/index.md

 [College Basketball + NBA Advanced Stats](https://www.kaggle.com/adityak2003/college-basketball-players-20092021)

-Of the 65 columns in the dataset, I chose to make use of 25 and engineered one additional feature.
+Of the 65 columns in the dataset, I chose to make use of 25 and engineered one additional feature: conf_mjr which rates the competitiveness of the conference an indvidual plays in as either high, mid, or low.

 ##### Categorical features:
 > **conf**: Conference